 On the radio side, it adds to the single device architecture another Jetson nano encoder which connects to the network via the 5CMM modem.
 On the MEC side, the ST-2110 network is equipped with a video mixer, which receives the MG output, mixes it, and sends it to the MG.
-The MG converts the ST-2110 signal to HEVC and transmits it over the downlink to the UEs (i.e., Jetson nano and Xavier).
+The MG converts the ST-2110 signal to HEVC and transmits it over the downlink the UEs Jetson nano to (i.e., and Xavier).
+PTP GM